taiki-e/cargo-hack/README.md

 cargo install cargo-hack
 ```

-To install the current cargo-hack requires Rust 1.36 or later.
+To install cargo-hack requires Rust 1.36 or later.

 cargo-hack is usually runnable with Cargo versions older than the Rust version required for installation (e.g., `cargo +1.31.0 hack check`).
-To run the current cargo-hack requires Cargo 1.26 or later.
+Currently, to run cargo-hack requires Cargo 1.26 or later.

 ## Usage